healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 ```

 #### Install Erlang
-**Note:** Erlang needs to be installed with odbc, including drivers for
+**Note:** Erlang needs to be installed with odbc, including drivers, for
 Healthlocker.
 Please see the
 [Healthlocker deployment guide](https://github.com/healthlocker/healthlocker/blob/master/deployment_and_ssl.md)
 for instructions on this.